AlishaMahanty/AtliQ-FMCG-Enterprise-Analytics-SQL/Supply_Chain_Analytics/README.md

 Compute forecast accuracy % using standardized formulas to provide a clear and comparable KPI for demand planning performance.

 ### 5. Reusable Supply Chain Reporting Logic
-Build stored procedures to generate forecast accuracy reports for any fiscal year, ensuring reusability and consistency in supply chain analysis.
+Develop stored procedures to generate forecast accuracy reports for any fiscal year, ensuring reusability and consistency in supply chain analysis.

 ## 🧠 Key Supply Chain Metrics